 Dr. Butterwick has been on the forefront of facial volume restoration.
 Dr. Butterwick was also elected by her peers to the Board of the American Society of Dermatologic Surgery, and is a Fellow of the American Academy of Dermatology, the American Society of Liposuction Surgery and the American Society for Laser Medicine and Surgery.

-Dr. Butterwick lectures frequently on new techniques in liposculpture, laser rejuvenation, and skin tightening, including the newest technology, Ultherapy.
+Dr. Butterwick lectures frequently on new techniques in facial volumizing, liposculpture, laser rejuvenation, skin tightening, and non-invasive body contouring.
 She is an authority on non-invasive lipolysis as well, such as cryolipolysis and ultrasound.
 She has been on the forefront of facial volume restoration, directing the first U.S. workshop in the French technique of fat grafting for the aging face in February 2001.
 She frequently writes and lectures on key concepts of fat transfer and aesthetic principles of volumizing the face.
 Dr. Butterwick was also elected by her peers to the Board of the American Society of Dermatologic Surgery (ASDS), and most recently to the Board of the Women’s Dermatologic Society.
 She is a Fellow of the American Academy of Dermatology, the American Society of Liposuction Surgery, and the American Society for Laser Medicine and Surgery.

-In recognition of her extensive accomplishments and professional experience, Dr. Butterwick has earned the honor of being named one of America’s Top Physicians in 2003 and 2006 by the Consumer’s Research Council of America and Best Doctors in America from 2007-2009.
+In recognition of her extensive accomplishments and professional experience, Dr. Butterwick has earned the honor of being named one of America’s Top Physicians in 2003 and 2006 by the Consumers Research Council of America and Best Doctors in America from 2007-2009.
 Her clinical studies have been published in nearly 50 peer-reviewed medical articles and book chapters.
-She has given well over 200 academic presentations.
-Dr. Butterwick has also served as a lead consultant with respected companies such as Olay and Pfizer to launch principal skincare products into the market.
+She has given well over 500 academic presentations.
+Dr. Butterwick has also served as a lead consultant with respected companies such as Olay and Pfizer to launch new skincare products into the market and is a founder of the Skin Medica product line.

 Dr. Butterwick enjoys the unique distinction of having been selected for the American Medical Women’s Association Award for Academic Excellence in 1981, the year of her graduation from the University of Cincinnati College of Medicine.
 Dr. Butterwick completed her undergraduate studies at Stanford University in Palo Alto, California, where she earned her Bachelors of Science degree in Biology with academic distinction.
 She was recently honored with the “Excellence in Education Award” by the ASDS.